-Fortunately, George's career as a Professor in Emergency Medicine and his background as Editor-in-Chief of a major medical journal gave him the tools to sort through the medical literature on MS, giving appropriate weight to the various pieces of evidence he found.
+Fortunately, George's career as a Professor in Emergency Medicine and his background as Editor-in-Chief of a major medical journal gave him the tools to sort through the medical literature on MS, giving appropriate weight to the many pieces of evidence he found.

 What he found startled him.
 The literature was full of answers.
 It became clear to George that remaining well after a diagnosis of MS is more than just a possibility.

-He found that with commitment to the right lifestyle changes, there is the real probability that many people with MS can live long, healthy lives relatively free of the usual problems associated with the illness.
+He found that with commitment to the right lifestyle changes, there is the real probability that many people with MS can live long, healthy lives, relatively free of the usual problems associated with the illness.

-George began sharing his recommendations with others who had been diagnosed with MS by running MS retreats in Melbourne, Canberra, Auckland, the UK, Ireland and Austria with Sandra Neate, Dr Craig Hassed, Dr Keryn Taylor, Dr Sam Gartland, and others.
+George began sharing his recommendations with others who had been diagnosed with MS by running retreats in Melbourne, Canberra, Auckland, the UK, Ireland and Austria with Dr Sandra Neate, Dr Craig Hassed, Dr Keryn Taylor, Dr Sam Gartland, and others.

 George has remained free of further relapses, as have many of the people who follow the Recovery Program.

 Professor George Jelinek is the founder of the Neuroepidemiology Unit (NEU) within the Melbourne School of Population and Global Health at The University of Melbourne.

 The NEU's charter is to investigate the modifiable lifestyle risk factors that predict the progression of MS with a view to refining a preventive medicine approach to management of the disease.

 Professor Jelinek specialized in emergency medicine, winning the prize in the first specialist examinations in 1986.